Neuropsychology

 Alzheimer’s disease and other types of dementia can interfere with memory, personality, and cognitive abilities.
 A neuropsychologist can perform an exam to help identify it in its early stage.

-Epilepsy and Seizure Disorder Evaluations
+Epilepsy And Seizure Disorder Evaluations

 Epilepsy and seizure disorders can affect cognitive and psychological functioning.
 A neuropsychological evaluation can assist with epilepsy treatment by identifying areas of the brain that have been impacted by seizure activity.